 Do you see what he did?
 He separated the issue from the relationship.
-Usually we connect the two together and that is why we struggle to resolve conflict.
+Usually we connect the two and that's why we struggle to resolve conflict.
 Once the issue gets mixed in with emotions and hurts and past issues, it becomes difficult to see.

-Instead what he did is separate the issue out to the side and take his wife by the hand and then they approached the issue TOGETHER.
-At that point it isn’t about who wins and who loses; it is about resolving the conflict in the way that puts marital oneness as the primary objective.
-When oneness is restored, it is a win for everyone.
+What he did instead is separate the issue out to the side and take his wife by the hand and then they approached the issue TOGETHER.
+At that point it isn’t about who wins and who loses; it's about resolving the conflict in the way that puts marital oneness as the primary objective.
+When oneness is restored, everyone wins!